-There are two important newborn screenings provided for your infant before your baby leaves the hospital: the newborn metabolic screening and the newborn hearing screening.
+There are three important newborn screenings completed on your infant prior to discharge: the newborn metabolic screening, hearing screen and pulse oximetry screening.

-The Newborn Metabolic screening is completed after your baby is 24 hours old.
-It tests for 28 metabolic disorders that could have serious consequences if not identified early.
-This test involves collecting a small blood sample, obtained by pricking the baby's foot.
+- The Newborn Metabolic screening is completed after your baby is 24 hours old.
+It tests for more than 30 metabolic disorders that could have serious consequences if not identified early.
+This test involves collecting a small blood sample from your baby's foot.
 This screening is required by Georgia law and is performed by trained hospital staff and processed by an approved state laboratory.
 The results of this screening are provided to the doctor you have chosen to provide care for your baby after discharge.

 What medications will my baby receive before leaving the hospital?

-Your baby will be administered two medications within an hour after birth; both are required by law.
+Your baby will be administered two medications after the Magic Hour: vitamin K and erythromycin eye ointment.
+Both are required by law.